adyork/python-ecology-lesson/_episodes/19-cmdline.md

 - "Most Python scripts have a similar structure that can be used as a template."
 ---

-> For this lesson we recommend using Anaconda Prompt(Win) Terminal(Mac/Linux).
-But if you have a preferred way to work with python3 on a command line you can youseit.
->
-{: .callout}

 We've arrived at the point where we have successfully defined the functions required to plot the precipitation data.